 Any homeowner who is 62 years of age or older and owns their own home or is buying their home is eligible.

-Your income level and credit score are NOT used to determine your eligibility, making almost all senior homeowners eligible.
+Your income level and credit score are NOT used to determine your eligibility, making many senior homeowners eligible.

 How much money can I get?

-The amount of money available depends on your age, your home's value and current interest rates.
+The amount of money available depends on the age of the youngest borrower, your home's value and current interest rates.
 You can select to receive your money through monthly payments, a line of credit, a lump sum, or some combination of the options.